caporaso-lab/developing-with-qiime2/book/framework/references/archive-versions.md

 In addition to {term}`Annotations <Annotation>`, a new `conda-env.yaml` file (located under the `provenance` directory) has been added within the {term}`Archive` structure.
 This file contains all of the dependencies present in the conda environment where the {term}`Result` in question was created from.
-The contents of this file look something like this (with this example showing a very minimal environment for the sake of space):
+The contents of this file are as follows (with this example showing a very minimal environment):

 ```yaml
 dependencies: